near/docs/docs/tutorials/contracts/nfts/1-upgrade.md

 The NEAR Runtime will read the serialized state from disk and it will attempt to load it using the current contract code.
 When your code changes but the serialized state changes, it might not be able to figure out how to do this.

-You need to strategically upgrade your contracts such that the runtime will be able to read your state with the new contract code.
+You need to strategically upgrade your contracts and make sure that the runtime will be able to read your current state with the new contract code.
 For more information about upgrading contracts and some best practices, see the NEAR SDK's [upgrading contracts](https://www.near-sdk.io/upgrading/prototyping) write-up.

 ## Modifications to our contract {#modifications-to-contract}

 In order for the wallet to properly display your NFTs, you need to implement the `nft_tokens_for_owner` method.
 This will allow anyone to query for a paginated list of NFTs owned by a given account ID.

-In order to accomplish this, let's break it down into some smaller subtasks.
-Firstly, you need to get access to a list of all token IDs owned by a user.
+To accomplish this, let's break it down into some smaller subtasks.
+First, you need to get access to a list of all token IDs owned by a user.
 This information can be found in the `tokens_per_owner` data structure.
 Now that you have a set of token IDs, you need to convert them into `JsonToken` objects as that's what you'll be returning from the function.

 Luckily, you wrote a function `nft_token` which takes a token ID and returns a `JsonToken` in the `nft_core.rs` file.
-You can image that in order to get a list of `JsonToken` objects, you would need to iterate through the token IDs owned by the user and then convert each token ID into a `JsonToken` and store that in a list.
+As you can guess, in order to get a list of `JsonToken` objects, you would need to iterate through the token IDs owned by the user and then convert each token ID into a `JsonToken` and store that in a list.

-As for the pagination, rust has some awesome functions for skipping to a starting index and taking the first `n` elements of an iterator.
+As for the pagination, Rust has some awesome functions for skipping to a starting index and taking the first `n` elements of an iterator.

 Let's move over to the `enumerable.rs` file and implement that logic: